fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 #### Getting ready

-Follow the previous recipe, [*Implementing a top N filter*], to create the worksheet we will be working on in this recipe.
+Follow the previous recipe, [*Implementing a top N filter*], to create the worksheet we will be working on In this lab.

 #### How to do it...